• Skip to main content

 8. Riced Cabbage

-This savory side is one of our favorite rice alternatives.
+This savory side is one of my favorite rice alternatives.
 It’s decidedly unexpected and entirely delicious.
 1 cup of chopped raw cabbage contains about 20 calories.
 While it’s not a significant source of protein, you can easily pair with high protein main dishes.
 It does pack 2 grams of fiber per cup, as well as potassium, folate, and vitamin K.

 You can use packaged cabbage to save yourself some time cleaning and cutting.
 Alternatively, you can use a head of cabbage similarly to how you prepared your cauliflower or broccoli rice.